wbstack/api/database/mw/README.md

-This directory contains the SQL needed to create and update wiki DBs.
+This directory contains the SQL needed to create and wiki DBs.

 **Todos**

- - Create steps to create update files....
  - Programmatically get the SQL instead of using adminer?
  - Allow mediawiki LS.php to be runable with no prefix (currently you end up with _tablename.....)
  - Allow mediawiki LS.php to be run with now redis etc for sql creation...